krancour/brignext/PROPOSAL.md

-N.B.: To prevent the dependency on an identity provider from becoming an impedence to evaluation (aka "tire kicking") and local development, as well as to facilitate initial setup (only) of Brigade on _shared_ clusters, it is proposed that "root" access to Brigade may be selectively enabled / disabled at the time of deployment / re-deployment / upgrade.
+N.B.: To prevent the dependency on an identity provider from becoming an impedence to evaluation (aka "tire kicking") and local development, as well as to facilitate initial setup of Brigade on _shared_ clusters, it is proposed that "root" access to Brigade may be selectively enabled / disabled at the time of deployment / re-deployment / upgrade.

 N.B.: When any _new_ user authenticates with OpenID Connect, a new user account is created automatically, but initially has no roles assigned (see section on